freedomofpress/securedrop-workstation/README.md

 This project is under active development, has known bugs and shortcomings, and is not ready for end users.
 This README is geared towards interested technical users and developers.

+### Detailed rationale

+SecureDrop's security model is proven, but it has major drawbacks:

+- Journalists must access a separate, airgapped device to even validate that a submission is relevant.
+This is very onerous, and may reduce the reliance on SecureDrop overall.

+- The complexity of the setup and the usage procedures create operational security risks.
+For example, journalists may accidentally boot up the wrong device using the SVS USB drive, breaking the airgap.

+- Once a document has been decrypted on the SVS, a journalist is more or less on their own right now.
+Work on the submission and the collaboration with other journalists are "not our department".
+Yet, security failures are likely during this stage.
+It's difficult to address this fundamental issue with the current workflow, since the SVS is essentially a dead end as far as SecureDrop is concerned.

+The Qubes OS approach addresses this at multiple levels:

+- By treating the airgap as a software property of VMs that decrypt or display documents, we can combine multiple functions into a single device.
+Checking SecureDrop submissions is as simple as booting up your workstation, downloading recent submissions, and inspecting them.
+This has the potential to greatly reduce time and effort spent by SecureDrop journalists, administators and trainers, and to increase day-to-day SecureDrop use.

+- Qubes OS' security model lets us add specific software features (such as redaction of documents) with careful consideration in each case what level of system or network access an application requires.
+This lets us gradually extend the functionality we can offer to journalists beyond the mere download of submissions.

+- We can potentially add VMs that enable end-to-end encrypted communication with other SecureDrop journalists, intermediated by the SecureDrop server.
+This enables us to add software features that, for example, let journalists collaborate in categorizing submissions, assigning work, versioning changes to documents, and so on.

+However, the Qubes OS approach is not without downsides.
+It stands and falls with the security of Qubes OS itself, which in turn may be impacted by Spectre/Meltdown type CPU level vulnerabilities, hypervisor vulnerabilities, and so on.
+These risks must be compared against the operational security risks of the current architecture, including the work that journalists do after downloading a submission.

+While we are strongly committed to piloting the use of Qubes OS for SecureDrop, no final decision has been made to move to this new architecture.
+This decision will require a full audit of this new approach, as well as extensive validation with SecureDrop's current user community.

 ### Using this repo

 Installing this project is involved.
 It requires an up-to-date Qubes 4.0 installation running on a machine with at least 12GB of RAM.
 You'll need access to a SecureDrop staging server as well.